Natural Remedies

 Top 6 Reasons Why Natural Remedies Fail to Work

-What’s needed is a more wholistic approach to natural remedies.
+What’s needed is a more holistic approach to natural remedies.

 The Chinese medicine approach involves understanding your child’s unique nature and then diagnosing the imbalances that lead to illness.
 Then you can pick the right remedy that will have a much higher chance of helping.